zenml-io/zenml-projects/customer-satisfaction/README.md

     zenml integration install mlflow -y
     ```

-2. If you are trying to start the ZenML server with `zenml up`, if you're running
+2. If you are trying to start the ZenML server with `zenml login --local`, if you're running
 on a Mac, you might want to set the following environment variable in your `.zshrc`
 file or in the environment in which you're running the pipeline: